JamesHuntCode/Traffic-Light-Simulation/README.md

  - Client can add / remove cars into the system.
  - If any given traffic light has 10 cars waiting, server must change light to green (from red).

 Extra features of the implemented system:
  - A full GUI (animations of cars passing lights).
  - Taken advantage of an effective routing algorithm for the cars (A*).
  - Multi-client support.

+Credit:
+ - Traffic Light Client Application - James Hunt (github.com/jameshuntcode)
+ - Traffic Light Server - Kyle Rusby (github.com/Xufysz)